department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 **Note:** The 2014 rate table is valid for 2016.

-To apply, fill out VA Form 10-8678: Application for Annual Clothing Allowance, and give it to the prosthetic representative at your local VA medical center.
+To apply, fill out the Application for Annual Clothing Allowance (VA Form 10-8678), and give it to the prosthetic representative at your local VA medical center.
 [Download VA Form 10-8678](http://www.va.gov/vaforms/medical/pdf/10-8678-fill.pdf).

 Use our facility locator to find your nearest VA medical center.
 [Find a VA medical center near you](https://www.vets.gov/facility-locator/).